 I’m a London Youth member, how can I apply?

 If you are considering applying for this grant please register your interest here.

 The deadline for applications is June 22nd 2020 at 10pm.
 Please note applications must adhere to the most recent government guidelines in order to be considered for funding.

 There are three ways that young people can apply:

 - Via the online form here

-- An in-depth phone call with Kadisha at a suitable time, please email email@example.com to arrange this.
+- A phone/Zoom call with Kadisha at a suitable time before the deadline, please email email@example.com to arrange this.